New Zealand Football's recent on field success has been matched by a strong financial performance off it.

 The surplus, the second in succession after four previous years of deficits, represents an increase of almost $1 million from 2008's $361,000.

-The chairman of New Zealand Football, Frank van Hattum, says a record crowd in Wellington for the final leg of the World Cup playoff against Bahrain, a favourable exchange rate when converting prize money from the Confederations Cup and a focus on organisational efficiency had all contributed to the result.
+Chairman Frank van Hattum says a record crowd in Wellington for the final leg of the World Cup playoff against Bahrain, a favourable exchange rate when converting prize money from the Confederations Cup and a focus on organisational efficiency all contributed to the result.